miso-lims/miso-lims/docs/admin/site-configuration.md

 ### `miso.display.bulk.kitLot`

 Defaults to `true` if unspecified.
 Set to `false` to hide the Kit Lot column on bulk library and library aliquot create/edit pages.
-If hidden, consider also setting `miso.defaults.bulk.kitLot`.
+If hidden, also set `miso.required.bulk.kitLot` to `false` to avoid save errors.

-### `miso.defaults.bulk.kitLot`
+### `miso.required.bulk.kitLot`

-Default Kit Lot value to apply on bulk create pages when the Kit Lot column is hidden via `miso.display.bulk.kitLot`.
-Since Kit Lot is a required field, this should be set when hiding the column to avoid save errors.
+Defaults to `true` if unspecified.
+Set to `false` to make the Kit Lot field optional on bulk library and library aliquot propagation pages.
+This is useful when hiding the Kit Lot column via `miso.display.bulk.kitLot`.

 ### `miso.display.bulk.spikeIn`